-5. Tornado forecast on the 100-m and 50-m grids
+5. Tornado forecasts on the 100- and 50-m grids

-In this section, we present the model simulation results on the nested 100-m and 50-m grids, with emphasis on the results of the latter given its better ability in resolving more detailed tornadic structures.
-An important goal is to establish the physical credibility of the model simulated tornadoes by comparing with available observational information, so as to facilitate (separate) detailed diagnostic studies for the understanding of the tornadogenesis processes.
+In this section, we present the model simulation results on the nested 100- and 50-m grids, with emphasis on the results of the latter given its better ability in resolving more detailed tornadic structures.
+An important goal is to establish the physical credibility of the model-simulated tornadoes by comparing with available observational information, so as to facilitate (separate) detailed diagnostic studies for the understanding of the tornadogenesis processes.

-Fig. 2 shows the model-predicted tornado tracks, as defined by the surface vorticity maximum in the hook echo region of the storm, on both 100-m and 50-m grids, as compared to the observed tornado damage track.
+Figure 2 shows the model-predicted tornado tracks, as defined by the surface vorticity maximum in the hookecho region of the storm, on both 100- and 50-m grids, as compared to the observed tornado damage track.
 The plotted tracks show that the tornado developments in the two simulations are similar.
-In both simulations, a tornado forms around 2210, approximately 8 km north of the observed OKC tornadogenesis location.
-After reaching F-3 intensity on the 50-m grid (high-end F-2 intensity in the 100-m simulation) this tornado briefly weakens before reintensifying.
-The tornadoes in the two simulations take a similar track, persist 13-14 min, and dissipate around 2225 at similar locations.
-The main difference between the two simulations is the development of a second, weaker and short-lived, tornado to the east of the first tornado in the 50-m simulation but not in the 100-m simulation.
-If the second tornado track matches the observed one better than that of 100-m simulation.
+In both simulations, a tornado forms around 2210 UTC, approximately 8km north of the observed OKC tornadogenesis location.
+After reaching F3 intensity on the 50-m grid (high-end F2 intensity in the 100-m simulation), this tornado briefly weakens before reintensifying.
+The tornadoes in the two simulations take a similar track, persist 13-14 min, and dissipate around 2225 UTC at similar locations.
+The main difference between the two simulations is the development of a second, weaker, and short-lived tornado to the east of the first tornado in the 50-m simulation but not in the 100-m simulation.
+If the second tornado is considered the continuation of the first one in the 50-m simulation, the total length of the tornado track matches the observed one better than that from the 100-m simulation.
 Given that and the fact that the 50-m grid is able to resolve more detailed structures, we will focus on the 50-m simulation in the remainder of this section.
-Still, the relative similarity between the two simulations suggests a certain degree of robustness of the simulations even at the tornado vortex scale.
+Still, the relative similarity between the two simulations suggests a certain degree of robustness among the simulations even at the tornado-vortex scale.

-a) Storm structure on the 50-m grid
+a.
+Storm structure on the 50-m grid

 Before diving into the tornado-scale details, we first examine the storm-scale structures of the simulated supercell, including the low-level mesocyclone, on the 50-m grid.
-As for the 1-km simulations, the predicted reflectivity and radial velocity from the 50-m grid are mapped to the 1.45° elevation of the KTLX radar and compared with the observations.
-The predicted fields valid at 2211 are plotted in Fig. 11, together with the corresponding observations at the nearest times.
-The mesocyclone and tornado locations identified by the KTLX data are indicated in the figure.
+As for the 1-km simulations, the predicted reflectivity and radial velocity from the 50-m grid are mapped onto the 1.45° elevation of the KTLX radar and compared with the observations.
+The predicted fields valid at 2211 UTC are plotted in Fig. 11, together with the corresponding observations at the nearest times.
+The mesocyclone and tornado locations identified by the KTLX data are indicated in Fig. 11.

-At 2211 UTC, the predicted reflectivity field on the 50-m grid shows an even more pronounced hook echo containing an inward spiraling reflectivity pattern at the southwestern part of the main supercell (Fig. 11b).
-The corresponding observed reflectivity field also exhibits a well-defined hook echo pattern (Fig. 11a).
-The simulated precipitation core has a similar orientation as observed, but the most intense precipitation core covers a smaller area and has a northward displacement error of about 8-10 km.
-In both forecast and observed radial velocity fields (Fig. 11c, d), a velocity couplet with velocity differences exceeding 60 m s-1 is collocated with the hook echo and the positive and negative radial velocity peaks are 5 to 8 km apart; the couplet displacement error is similar.
+At 2211 UTC, the predicted reflectivity field on the 50-m grid shows an even more pronounced hook echo containing an inward-spiraling reflectivity pattern at the southwestern part of the main supercell (Fig. 11b).
+The corresponding observed reflectivity field also exhibits a well-defined hook-echo pattern (Fig. 11a).
+The simulated precipitation core has a similar orientation as observed, but the most intense precipitation core covers a smaller area3 and has a northward displacement error of about 8-10 km.
+In both forecast and observed radial velocity fields (Figs. 11c and 11d), a velocity couplet with velocity differences exceeding 60 m s-1 is collocated with the hook echo and the positive and negative radial velocity peaks are 5-8 km apart; the couplet displacement error is similar.
 At this range of about 20 km from the radar, the 1.45° elevation is about 0.5 km above ground; therefore, the radial velocity couplet indicates the presence of a strong low-level mesocyclone (black circle in the figure).